kellen/urchinfs/doc/urchinfs.man.rst

     FORMATTER
         default
-            Returns the basename for the item path tmdb
+            Returns the basename for the item path mp3
+            Formats as: "artist - date - album" for typical albums.
+            Uses "Compilation" instead of artist when the "compilation" metadata is set.
+            For splits, defined as albums with exactly two artists, produces two entries:
+            "artist1 - date - with artist2 - album" and "artist2 - date - with artist1 - album"
+        tmdb
             Formats as: "title (alternative-title) (director, year)", falls back on the item path if no title exists.